pharmacometric/pharmacometric-shiny-template-eda/README.md

 The following features are available in the current template for you to get started.

+ - __Pre-built modules__ Already configured set-up for modules for exploratory data analysis.
+User may tweak further to their specific routines
+ - __Example data & uploads__ Availability of data to test out the app, but also a feature that allows upload of user dataset for analysis
+ - __Plot/table output and code download__ Download all output plots and tables either as final outputs (png/docx) or objects (ggplot/flextable/table1) or code download to direct use in submissions
  - __User customizable interface__.
 This means the user can move around the panels to desired locations on the screen.
 They may also change the title and color of the panels to suite their needs.
  - __Panel location and features saved across sessions__.
 This means that after re-arrangement of panels, changing panel colors or titles, one may refresh the page and the settings are retained.
  - __Resizable Panels__.
 Panels are resizable to allow easy focus on specific contents, like plots or tables of result.
  - __Aesthetics for completion__.
 App title are formatted to look professional.
 A sample icon is also provided, which may be replaced when updating the template to suit your need.